 I like each wine to be identified by name, vintage and if necessary adding the type(s) and estates: don’t forget there are wines with the same name for the white & red, or the same name for different steps in the barrel, and even same name for different appellations.

 In some occasion I bought a vintage but I received another and this leaves you the doubt about whether it was a mistake (especially if it’s not the first time they do).
 They have also sent me red instead of white wine.

-There is one detail I discovered when incorporating barcode catching into the app (Download it here or try online beta version here): they generally don’t differentiate vintages.
+There is one detail I discovered when incorporating barcode catching into the app (Download it for Android or for iPhone): they generally don’t differentiate vintages.
 For a "supermarket" this is functional (note that some "supermarkets" are getting better quickly), but when I go to the online store, which is supposedly specialized, I hope they care wine service as best restaurant would.
 And the sommelier knows that it is NOT the same.
 Of course, even if I know it!

 In addition, having the wines undoubtedly identified makes easier to find what you want among the results returned by searches at the store.